Tuesday, 18 December 2012

 Teacher orientation

 Some people see tradition as being immutable, sort of like ‘old time religion’.
 If it was good enough for my teacher and his/her teacher, and the teacher before that, then it must be good enough.
-And that means focussing almost entirely on technique, as laid down in drumming’s military roots.
+And that means focusing almost entirely on technique, as laid down in drumming’s military roots.

 What else is there to teach?